 Can You Transfer Money From a Credit Card to a Checking Account?

 If you have a financial emergency and choose to take cash out via your credit card account, the way you'd do this is through a cash advance.
 This is a loan you must repay and that can't exceed the current balance available on your credit card.
 Be aware that interest starts accruing on the cash withdrawal as soon as you take it out.
-There's no grace period like there is with a typical credit card purchase, so if you need the money for something that you could just pay for with your card, it's better to that.
+There's no grace period like there is with a typical credit card purchase, so if you need the money for something that you could just pay for with your card, it's better to do that.

 But if you need cash, the process for getting your money depends on your credit card issuer, so you'll need to find out what they offer.
 Here are a few ways you can typically get cash advance money into your bank account: